-Laying the Foundations
+Laying the foundations

 You will also need to confirm with your solicitors, or through your own research, that you have a credible claim.
 The best way to do this is to check against previous personal injury cases.
-If you decide that you have a cause of action, your car accident claim must be brought within 3 years of the incident (or within 3 years of a diagnosis of your injury).
+If you decide that you have a cause of action, your car accident claim must be brought within three years of the incident (or within three years of a diagnosis of your injury).

 The most common outcome for personal injury claims is settlement.
-If liability is accepted by the insurer, they may still not agree with your estimate of the damages and negotiation may ensue.
+If liability is accepted by the insurer, they may still not agree with your estimate of the damages and negotiation may ensue.Open Claim Calculator

-Should liability be denied, or if the amount of damages is still under dispute, you may end up in court.
+Should liability be denied, or if the amount of damages is still under dispute, you may end up in a motor accident claims court.
 For relatively small amounts of money, this is likely to be your local County Court.
 For large or complicated claims, it may be the High Court.
 In either circumstance, the presiding judge will now be in charge of the process, and will set down a timetable for proceeding to trial.
 At this point, your solicitors are likely to employ the services of a specialist barrister.
 If you are representing yourself, you can either continue as a litigant-in-person, or investigate the many available options for professional help.